Self-schedule or call for more information.

-Maintaining a healthy weight, keeping your abdominal muscles strong and flexible, and using good posture are all keys to preventing chronic back pain.
+Maintaining a healthy weight, keeping your abdominal muscles strong and flexible, and using good posture are all keys to preventing chronic lower back pain.

 Whether at work or at home, pay attention to your seating.
 If you spend time in front of a computer, set the top of your screen at eye level.
 Consider a chair that supports your lower back.
 Set the height so your thighs are at hip level with your feet resting comfortably on the floor or a footrest.
 Consider a pair of computer glasses that allow you to focus without tilting your head to accommodate progressive lenses.

 If you are experiencing chronic lower back pain, there is hope.
 Many nonsurgical treatment options can eliminate all symptoms and complications associated with this frustrating condition.
 Our spine specialists may suggest a variety of nonsurgical chronic back pain treatment options, including: